 A road trip opens doors to places you didn’t know existed.
 This time our 5-day family road-trip adventure took us across Northern California, Southern Oregon, and all the way to the central part of the Beaver State.

 Every road trip has a hidden agenda.
-Whether it’s hydrothermal features in Yellowstone National Park or pointed hoodoos in Bryce Canyon, there is always a place or thing that inspires that particular adventure.
+Whether it’s hydrothermal features of Yellowstone National Park or pointed hoodoos of Bryce Canyon, there is always a place or thing that inspires that particular adventure.

 Our latest road trip across Northern California and Southern and Central Oregon centered around waterfalls.
 I can’t imagine any better place to see the cascading and plunge falls in the Pacific Northwest than Oregon.
 Northern California got on this road-trip wagon for its very own splashing reason: Burney Falls in McArthur-Burney Falls Memorial State Park.